 Advanced Academic and Gifted/Talented Programs

 HISD’s Advanced Academic Program and Gifted/Talented Program are designed to meet the needs of students whose academic capabilities go beyond the regular curriculum by providing a differentiated program that is advanced, complex, and in-depth.
-The AP Program serves junior high and high school students, and the G/T Program accommodates the needs of gifted HISD students.
+The Honors, Pre-AP, and AP Program serves junior high and high school students.
+At junior high, eighth graders have the opportunity to take the PSAT 8/9.
+The G/T Program accommodates the needs of gifted HISD students.